Roman Coins From the Secular Games

 Ancient Roman coin celebrating the secular games.

 The Secular Games were celebrated every 100-110 years, which would represent the longest amount of a lifetime that a human could enjoy.
 The Secular Games were quite a spectacle.
-Lasting 6 days and nights, they included plays and poetry during the day, singing choirs, displays of exotic animals, sharing of harvests of food, to nightly animal sacrifices to various Roman gods.
+Lasting 6 days and nights, they included plays and poetry during the day, singing choirs, displays of exotic animals, sharing of harvests of food, and nightly animal sacrifices to various Roman gods.
 The most thrilling events were, of course, the gladiator battles to the death.
 The Secular Games united Rome’s citizens and bonded them to their Emperor.

-(Bust of Emperor Philip I)
+Bust of Emperor Philip I

-(Gladiators versus wild animals in the Colosseum.)
+Gladiators versus wild animals in the Colosseum.

 Explore More On APMEX